ubc-lib-geo/Data-Normalization-Classification/Content/Other_Methods.md

 # Nominal Data

-A nominal (categorical) varriable can take on one of a limited number of possible values, assigning each record to a a nominal category on the basis of a qualitative property.
-When working with categorical data, avioid sequential and diverging colormaps, as they give the impression of an order or ranking in the data.
+A nominal (categorical) variable can take on one of a limited number of possible values, assigning each record to a nominal category on the basis of a qualitative property.
+When working with categorical data, avoid sequential and diverging colormaps, as they give the impression of an order or ranking in the data.
 Choose a colormap designed for [categorical data](https://colorbrewer2.org/#type=qualitative&scheme=Accent&n=5).
-You don't have to stick with the colors shown on colorbrewer, but they are a good starting point.
+You don't have to stick with the colors shown on color brewer, but they are a good starting point.

-Race is an example of categorical data, and we can choose to attribute a categorical value to the provinces/staes in a number of ways.
+Race is an example of categorical data, and we can choose to attribute a categorical value to the provinces/states in a number of ways.
 For instance, we could map the race making up the largest number of police killings in each province/state.

 <div style="overflow: hidden;
   padding-top: 56.25%;